Utkarsh-Gupta1496/Canny-Edge-Detector/Readme.md

-This Repository contains implementation of **Canny Edge Detector** in Numpy from scratch with a iteractive GUI implementation in python.
+This Repository contains implementation of **Canny Edge Detector** in Numpy from scratch with a intractive GUI implementation in python.

 **Sample Output 1 :**